jwworth/jakeworth/content/blog/my-annual-review-2019.md

   point, a lot of programmers want to take the skills they've learned and build something personal and audacious, and 2019 was the year I crossed that threshold.
 Consulting provides me with the time and inspiration to make such an investment.
-Watch this space!
+Watch this space.
 - It's better to be working with difficult technology, than a difficult team.
   Applies to many disciplines, including programming.
-- Elixir is a fantastic language to work on professionally!
+- Elixir is a fantastic language to work on professionally.
 Also, an application written in any language, even a basically perfect language like Elixir, can have it's edges.
 - Reading technical books consistently requires small, sustained effort every